reyemtm/reyemtm.github.io/readme.md

 ## About this Site
-This site is powered by Jekyll, hosted on GitHub and cached by [Cloudflare](https://www.cloudflare.com/).
+This site is built and hosted on Netlify ~~GitHub and cached by [Cloudflare](https://www.cloudflare.com/)~~.
 It was adapted from the [Bulma Hero Theme](https://dansup.github.io/bulma-templates/).
 The first generation of this blog was based on the [Clean Blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) theme from Start Bootstrap.
 In 2017 I switched from Bootstrap to Bulma CSS for something new, and to utilize a lighter CSS framework.
+In 2018 I switched to Netlify from Github and Cloudflare to test out the Netlify CMS and for a more streamlined deployment process.

 ***